There are 7 important traffic laws that apply to electric scooters in California. They require electric scooter, or E-scooter, riders to:

 1. Minors have to wear helmets (California Vehicle Code §21235(c))

-California Vehicle Code (CVC) §21235 was specifically written for E-scooters.
-One of the sections in it requires riders under 18 to use a bike helmet while on an E-scooter.
+California Vehicle Code (CVC) §21235 was specifically written for E-scooters, which have an electric motor, a floorboard, and handlebars.
+One of the sections in it requires riders under 18 to use a bicycle helmet while on an E-scooter.
 That bike helmet has to fit properly.
 It also has to be fastened.

 Adults do not have to comply with this requirement.
 They can ride E-scooters without wearing a helmet.
-E-scooter companies like Lime and Bird recommend only riding with a helmet.
+E-scooter companies like Lime, Bird and Spin recommend only riding with a helmet.
 Riding without one is often done at your own risk.

 Violating this section of the Vehicle Code can lead to a ticket of around $200.
 The vast majority of E-scooter tickets had been for not wearing a helmet before it was made legal in 2019.1